Breast Lift in Washington, DC

 Breast lifts are usually performed under general anesthesia, which means you will sleep through the operation.
 In selected patients–particularly when a smaller incision is being made—Dr. Baker may use local anesthesia, combined with a sedative to make you drowsy.
 You will be awake but relaxed and will feel minimal discomfort.
 Your breast lift may be performed in a hospital or an outpatient surgery center.
 Breast lift surgery is usually done on an outpatient basis for cost containment and convenience.

-Risks and complications
+Breast Lift Risks and Complications

 A breast lift is not a simple operation, but it is normally safe when performed by a qualified plastic surgeon.
 Nevertheless, as with any surgery, there is always a possibility of complications or a reaction to the anesthesia.
 Bleeding and infection following a breast lift are uncommon, but they can cause scars to widen.
 You can reduce your risks by closely following Dr. Baker’s advice both before and after surgery.